YOU-k/covid_analysis/README.md

-# covid_analysis
-Contains scripts used to analyze scRNA and VDJ data sets of covid19 patients
+Contains scripts used to analyze scRNA and VDJ dataset in paper "Longitudinal single cell immune profiling revealed distinct innate immune response in asymptomatic COVID-19 patients"。